web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/env-vars.md

 # Environment Variables

-Rsbuild supports injecting environment variables or expressions into the code during compilation, which is helpful for distinguishing the running environment or injecting constant values.
+Rsbuild supports injecting environment variables or expressions into the code during compilation, which is helpful for distinguishing the running environment or replacing constants.
 This chapter introduces how to use environment variables.

 ## Default Variables